endojs/endo/README.md

   [...]
 ```

-To can also use es6 modules on node via package `esm`.
+You can also use the ES6 module version of the Realms shim in Node.js via the package `esm`.
 To do that, launch node with esm via the "require" option:

 ```bash
 npm install esm